xlcteam/xlc-team.info/content/about.md

 <div class="about" markdown="1">

 #### Marek "mrShu" Šuppa  {#mrshu}
-*the lead developer*
+*master of development*

-What does it mean to be the lead developer in a robotic team?
+What does it mean to be the master of development (meaning the lead developer) in a robotic team?

 Well, different
 things every day.
 It can mean doing an extensive research in computer vision and